Allodi-Lab/KHynes_3Dpipeline/README.md

 results/statistics/
 ```

+---

+# Statistical Methods

 ## Descriptive Statistics

-The following measurements were calculated:
+The following measurements are calculated for both synaptic markers:

-* Total number of paired neurons
+* Total number of neurons
-* Total GlyT2 synapses
-* Total Gephyrin synapses
+* Total synapses
 * Mean synapses per neuron
 * Median synapses per neuron
 * Standard deviation
 * Minimum synapse count
 * Maximum synapse count

-## Distribution Analysis

-The distribution of synapse counts across neurons was visualised using histograms.
+---

+## Synapse Count Distributions

-These plots were used to assess the distribution and variability of synaptic input across individual neurons.
+Histograms are generated to show the distribution of synapse counts across individual neurons.

-## Z-Slice Analysis

-Synapse counts were also summarised by Z slice.

-This allowed the distribution of synaptic measurements through the analysed tissue depth to be examined.
+This allows the variability in synaptic input between neurons to be examined.

+---

+## Per-Slice Analysis

+Synapse counts are grouped by Z slice to examine how measurements vary through the depth of the analysed tissue.

+---

 ## GlyT2 vs Gephyrin Comparison

-Because GlyT2 and Gephyrin measurements were obtained from the same set of neurons, a paired statistical comparison was performed using the **Wilcoxon signed-rank test**.
+GlyT2 and Gephyrin measurements are obtained from the same neurons.

-## GlyT2–Gephyrin Correlation

-The relationship between GlyT2 and Gephyrin synapse counts across individual neurons was assessed using **Spearman's rank correlation coefficient**.
+A **Wilcoxon signed-rank test** is therefore used to compare the paired measurements.

 ---

+## GlyT2-Gephyrin Correlation

+The relationship between GlyT2 and Gephyrin counts is assessed using **Spearman's rank correlation coefficient**.

+This determines whether neurons with higher GlyT2 counts also tend to have higher Gephyrin counts.

+---

-# Final Results
+# Final Dataset

-The final analysis included:
+The final analysis contains:

 **79,460 paired neurons**

-The total matched synapse counts were:
+The measured synapse counts are:

 | Measurement                      |    Result |
 | -------------------------------- | --------: |